Autodidac/AlmondAI/AlmondAI/docs/architecture.md

 - **ContinuousLearner** orchestrates ingestion, retrieval, evaluation, and policy governance, persisting each decision so the runtime can replay and audit its own behaviour.
+- **Learning Trace Ledger** captures the `[learn::…]` tags that `ContinuousLearner` emits during ingestion, tokenisation, gradient updates, and evaluation.
+Every autonomous action is journaled with step-by-step metadata so operators can inspect the full reasoning trail.
 - **AdapterManager** maintains multiple adapter stacks, allowing rapid promotion or rollback of new behaviours while keeping a stable base model.
 - **RetrievalIndex** supplies grounded context from curated telemetry, recent transcripts, and documentation snapshots so generations remain anchored to the latest system state.
+- **Seed Curriculum** primes the learner with hard-coded greeting exchanges (for example prompts tagged `seed::greeting::hello` or `seed::greeting::welcome_back`) so the runtime can hold natural conversations before connecting to external teachers.

 ## Governance and Safety